 These impact assessment projects have included tailored surveys, in-depth interviews with programme partners to understand the impact on the ground, plus videography and case studies to deliver inspiring storytelling.

 2019 Corporate International Service Learning (CISL) Impact Benchmark Study.

 In 2015, Emerging World launched the Corporate International (CISL) Impact Benchmark Study.
 It is the first Study of its kind.
 It looks at the longer-term impact of these types of programmes and creates a benchmark for participating companies to use to improve performance.

 The most recent Study has created a Benchmark based on 1115 survey responses from eight global companies with CISL programmes dating back to 2004.
 The Study continues to report powerful insights that influence how immersive learning experiences are designed and implemented.

-The following are areas of impact we look at and statistics from the last CISL study.
+The following are areas of impact and statistics from the 2019 CISL Impact Benchmark Study:

 Our impact assessments look at the leadership skills and competencies developed through programmes.
 Understanding how these skills and competencies develop as part of a programme helps managers deliver more focussed development.

 Worked more collaboratively